 The good news is that healthy breakfast options are available no matter what morning hurdles you face.
 Make time for your morning meal with these simple solutions.

-- Scrambled Eggs: Serve with turkey bacon, fruit and whole-grain toast.
-Consider incorporating tomato, onion and jalapeno when cooking the eggs.
+- Scrambled Eggs: Serve with fruit and whole-grain toast.
+Mix in extra vegetables such as spinach and mushrooms when cooking the eggs.

 - Whole-Grain Waffles: If you have a waffle iron, try a whole-grain waffle mix from the grocery store for a special treat.
 Serve topped with fresh fruit.

-- Nigerian Egg Stew with Boiled Yams: Egg stew is quick and easy to make, combining ingredients such as beaten eggs, tomatoes and a mixture of vegetables like chopped bell pepper and onion.
+- Nigerian Egg Stew with Boiled Yams: Egg stew is quick and easy to make, combining beaten eggs, tomatoes and a mixture of vegetables such as chopped bell pepper and onion.
 Serve with a side of boiled yams.

 - Porridge: Use millet, sorghum or maize and add spices like cinnamon or ginger.